nikitavoloboev/data/data-science/kafka.md

 - [Kafka As A Database?
 Yes Or No (2021)](https://davidxiang.com/2021/01/10/kafka-as-a-database/)
 - [Kafka Kit](https://github.com/DataDog/kafka-kit) - Tools for Scaling Kafka. ([Article](https://www.datadoghq.com/blog/engineering/introducing-kafka-kit-tools-for-scaling-kafka/))
 - [Estimating when a message will be consumed in Kafka (2020)](https://techblog.cdiscount.com/estimating-when-a-message-will-be-consumed-in-kafka/)
+- [Kafka message scheduler](https://github.com/etf1/kafka-message-scheduler) - Allows you to send message to a target topic on a specific time with a particular payload.